metin/ProAngularJS-Repo/README.md

 074-services-interval-timeout: Illustrates how to use the $interval service to display the current time to the second on the page.

 075-services-location: Illustrates how to use the $location service to set and get the URL components.

+076-services-location-murls: demonstrates how to enable the HTML5 History API in the locationProvider so that the `#` is no longer needed to prevent page refresh.

+077-services-anchorscroll: demonstrates how to use the $anchorScroll service to automatically scroll to a given anchor when using $location.hash() method.

+078-services-anchorscroll-disable: demonstrates how to disable the automatic scrolling when $location.hash is invoked, and how to force scrolling to a given anchor calling the service.